 Figure 5.
-Category CPO: the Colimit Diagram of Category C: the pushout $A +B D$
+Category CPO: the Colimit Diagram of Category C: the pushout $A+{B}D$

-In general Whitehead describes prehensions as concrete modes of analysis of the world: to prehend something is to have a concrete idea or concept of that thing.
 However, prehension is not merely a mode of thinking: a prehension is a process of appropriation of an element of an actual entity or of an element that is derived from an actual entity.
 A prehension of an object or of an element of an object changes the internal constitution of the prehending subject.
 Prehension is a process by which an actual entity, or prehending subject, becomes itself by appropriating elements from other actual entities.
 The becoming of an actual entity occurs through a concrescence of prehensions.
 Satisfaction is a final phase of concrescence (or the process of integration of feeling), in which prehensions are integrated into a concrete unity.
 A feeling is the integration of an actual entity or occasion into the internal constitution of a subject.
-This reinforces our earlier understanding with the addition of the term concrescence which appears to be the closing adjointness in an enhanced Cartesan closed category: the locally Cartesian closed catgeory (LCCC).
-We have adjointness between the free functor \exists creating a new emergent entity and the underlying pullback functor Δ performing integrity checks as shown in Figure 6.
+This reinforces our earlier understanding with the addition of the term concrescence which appears to be the closing adjointness in an enhanced Cartesan closed category: the locally Cartesian closed category (LCCC).
+We have adjointness between the free functor $\exists$ creating a new emergent entity and the underlying pullback functor $\Delta$ performing integrity checks as shown in Figure 6.
 So prehension is handled by a pullback (or pushout) with an additional adjoint relationship to construct a locally Cartesian closed category.
 Note also Whitehead's use of the term feeling, which introduces biology into his structures.